pedrorijo91/onfido-document-FFAMS/README.md

 ## Architecture

-* What does this service or feature look like?
-Please draw diagrams where possible
-* Why does it look like that?
-* Consider the service/feature boundaries; what business capability is this service responsible for?
-* What data does it own?

-A: We can start by identifying a few components from the problem description:
+We can start by identifying a few components from the problem description:

 * We have the existing FFAMS application
 * We have the vegetation classifier